- Colorado maintains a list of eligible surplus lines insurers. (See Other Comments Section #3.)

 - All surplus lines insurance contracts must include the following:

-“This contract is delivered as surplus line insurance under the Nonadmitted Insurance Act.
-The insurer issuing this contract is not admitted in Colorado but is an approved nonadmitted insurer.
+“This contract is delivered as surplus line coverage under the Nonadmitted Insurance Act.
+The insurer issuing this contract is not licensed in Colorado but is an eligible nonadmitted insurer.
 There is no protection under the provisions of the Colorado Insurance Guaranty Association Act.”

 If the policy is written on a claims-made basis, the following must also appear on the policy: